-With yesterday’s decision to keep the key interest rate at 1.00%, what can Canada forecast for the near future?
+With yesterday’s decision to keep the Bank of Canada interest rate at 1.00%, what can Canada forecast for the near future?

 The Bank of Canada released the Monetary Policy Report today, July 20th.
 Some important points that were addressed were projected inflation and the potential consequences (both positive and negative), the projected expansion of the economy as a whole and the reasons behind the status quo decision.

 Because of the global economy and the relatively strong Canadian dollar, Canadian exports have been slow.
-This was cited as the main reason for keeping the benchmark rate at 1.00%.
+This was cited as the main reason for keeping the benchmark rate at 1.00%, rather than proceeding with a Bank of Canada interest rate hike.
 The threats posed by the fragile economies of the United States and Europe were also major factors.
 However, according to Governor Mark Carney, higher borrowing costs are imminent .
 He has made it clear that he will do what it takes to keep inflation under control, despite what’s going on with the global economy.
 The official report mentions that although the global outlook remains generally unchanged, the risks have intensified, particularly in Europe .

 Some key points from the report: